aibioinfolab-ufpr/sweep-matlab/readme.txt

 This is the phylogenetic tree file, generated using Neighbor Join or Ward clustering method.
 You can open the .tree file using tools such as (dendroscope.org), (itol.embl.de) or any other phylogeny tree viewer you choose.

+6 - distance.csv - Requires the parameter GenerateTree = 1
+Export the distance matrix used to generate the phylogenetic tree.
+This matrix can be submeted to another phylogenetic tree algorithms to generate different trees.

 Optional outputs
 ================